 1. In Addition to Other Permits.
-In addition to any other permits required by this Development Code or the Municipal Code; and a.
-An application for a certificate of appropriateness shall be completed and filed, with any applicable fee, with the Department.
+In addition to any other permits required by this Development Code or the Municipal Code; and

 2. Before Issuance of Other Permits.
 Before issuance of any other permit to alter, demolish, or remove in any way the architectural features or appearance of the resource.